Small business loans like the SBA 7(a) loan can be a crucial lifeline for your company. But how do these loans affect your taxes?

-Only in rare circumstances would interest payments on an SBA 7(a) loan be nondeductible, including:
+Only in rare circumstances would interest payments on an SBA 7(a) loan be nondeductible.
+Typical requirements for deductibility include:

-- If the business is legally liable for the debt
+- The business is legally liable for the debt

-- If both the business and the lender intend for that debt to be repaid
+- Both the business and the lender intend for that debt to be repaid

 In these cases, the interest should be deductible for both federal and state tax purposes.